RetroReversing/retroReversing/pages/gameboy/Original-Gameboy-(DMG)-Development-kit.md

 ![image alt text]({{ site.url }}/public/ZAgzBlXrARIEyn2KnTa4g_img_4.jpg)

+## IS-CGB-EMU (Emulator)
+One example of the gameboy emulators sold by Intelligent systems is the `IS-CGB-EMU` (Intelligent Systems Colour GameBoy Emulator).
+A similar system was produced for the earlier DMG Gameboy System.

+The Later units also had support for the `AGB` (Advanced GameBoy or Gameboy Advance) built into the hardware.

+<iframe src="http://devkits.handheldmuseum.com/IS-CGB-EMU/index.htm" width="100%"></iframe>

 ---
 # Demoing Tools
 Demoing tools are hardware that allowed pulishers or the press to present gameboy games on a larger screen, useful for demos and to create screenshots for magazines.